Our History

 “Canford’s current pupils are indeed lucky to be able to enjoy such a rich and varied architectural heritage, and the school’s History Department ensures that they are well-informed about it by including a unit on the History of Canford Manor in the Year 9 scheme of work.”

-The Archivist, Richard Knott, is keen to add to the school collection and therefore is always happy to receive Canford memorabilia.
-Should you have any items relating to your time at the school that you no longer wish to keep, please either send them to Richard at the school or contact him to make arrangements.
-He would also welcome reminiscences from former staff and pupils about their time at Canford and about any memorable people.
+The Archivist, Jessica Bichard, is keen to add to the school collection and therefore is always happy to receive Canford memorabilia.
+Should you have any items relating to your time at the school that you no longer wish to keep, please either send them to Jess at the school or contact her to make arrangements.
+She would also welcome reminiscences from former staff and pupils about their time at Canford and about any memorable people.
 If you are sending photographs it would be helpful if names could be attached where possible.

 Our Archivist is particularly interested in receiving items listed in the document below.
-He also has some spare copies of items from the Archives that he is happy for Old Canfordians to have (on a first come, first served basis) Please email Richard.
+She also has some spare copies of items from the Archives that she is happy for Old Canfordians to have (on a first come, first served basis) Please email Jess.

 Enquiries and requests should be directed to: